slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The more confident a man is, the slower he will talk
 - you’re so busy doubting yourself while so many others are intimidated by your potential.
 -->

-> *"One who believes in himself has no need to convince others." (...)
-"When you accept yourself, the whole world accepts you."
--- Lao Tzu [-571]*

-> *"Value yourself.
-The only people who appreciate a doormat are people with dirty shoes."
--- Leo Buscaglia [1924]*

 > *"Having a low opinion of yourself is not modesty.
 It’s self-destruction."
 -- Bobbe Sommer [1936]*